mkp170791/numpy/doc/neps/nep-0002-warnfix.rst

 =================================================================================
-NEP 2 — A proposal to build numpy without warning with a big set of warning flags
+NEP 2 — A proposal to build numpy_demo without warning with a big set of warning flags
 =================================================================================

 :Author: David Cournapeau